IN/EQUALITY: An Alternative Anthropology

 Pem Davidson Buck

-In/Equality: An Alternative Anthropology 4th Edition continues to be thoroughly rigorous, yet thoroughly accessible, a real alternative to mainstream texts.
-Written from a critical political economy perspective, and extensively updated to refer to recent events and scholarship, including the anthropology of climate change, In/Equality encourages students to question the status quo and to examine the ways in which social justice issues and social structure are interconnected.
-The text is short, and now includes links to illustrative online resources.
-It is designed to provide a framework of underlying principles and concepts to accompany ethnographies, films, and articles.
+IN/EQUALITY: An Alternative Anthropology 5th Edition continues to be thoroughly rigorous, yet thoroughly accessible, a real alternative to mainstream texts.
+Written from a critical political economy perspective, In/Equality encourages students to question the status quo and to examine the ways in which social justice issues and social structure are interconnected.
+Responding to the immediacy of the ongoing entwined crises surrounding the global pandemic and racial injustice confronting the US and the world, the fifth edition has been updated to provide a thorough analysis of these topics and addresses a wide range of current critical issues including mass incarceration, climate change, MeToo, the struggles for Indigenous sovereignty and for immigrant and undocumented rights, with expanded treatment of white supremacy interwoven, including discussion of settler colonialism.
+The text is designed to provide a framework of underlying principles and concepts to accompany ethnographies, films, and articles.

-What Professors are saying about the new 4th edition
+What Professors are saying about IN/EQUALITY: An Alternative Anthropology

 Pem Davidson Buck is one of the most engaging writers in progressive anthropology today.
 Her book IN/EQUALITY: An Alternative Anthropology is among the few introductory texts to directly address the negative effects of privilege and inequality on exploiters as well as exploited people and cultures.
 Buck exposes the insidious consequences of globalization and the inevitable result, oppression, in clear and explanatory language that leads students to awareness of how their inculcation in US culture and values has twisted and deformed their understanding of ‘how the world works.’
 Buck does not exempt her own discipline from the scrutiny of its internalized myths.
 Gently, and with compassion, she examines and debunks the notion of “scholarly privilege,” in favor of an inclusive anthropology that engages researchers as students of culture—first and foremost, of their own Westernized culture.
 IN/EQUALITY is ideologically challenging, yet approachable for undergraduate students.
 It is written in clear and explanatory language that moves the discipline beyond Decolonized Anthropology, to Activist Anthropology.
 By presenting case studies within familiar contexts like working at McDonald’s, Buck offers the opportunity for students to reexamine their own assumptions and perspectives through an informed and critical lens.
 The book’s format includes definitions in the sidebars, a user-friendly feature that streamlines the student’s reading experience.
 I consider IN/EQUALITY an essential text for Introductory Anthropology courses.
 Many upper-level students would also benefit from Professor Buck’s clear and logical analysis of culture.
 In a world that is ever more entwined and interdependent, this work can serve as a model for the anthropology of the future.